leenallafi/Model-Context-Protocol/README.md

 # Model Context Protocol (MCP)

+## Project Overview

+This project builds on the Model Context Protocol (MCP) by implementing **custom GitHub operations** through modular Python code.
+It is designed to:

+- Provide reusable modules for tasks like **branch management**, **file operations**, **pull requests**, **issues**, and **milestones**.
+- Demonstrate how these operations can be **integrated with MCP workflows** or used independently for GitHub automation.
+- Support development in environments like **Visual Studio Code with GitHub Copilot**, making it easier to extend or customize operations.

+## Notes on Usage

+### Using PyGithub
+All GitHub operations in this project are implemented using [PyGithub](https://pygithub.readthedocs.io/en/latest/), a Python library that provides full access to the GitHub API.
+Refer to its documentation for details on authentication, repositories, issues, pull requests, and more.

+### Exposing Functions as MCP Tools
+These functions can also be exposed as **tools for AI applications** using [FastMCP](https://github.com/fastmcp/fastmcp).
+This allows AI clients (e.g., Claude, VS Code MCP, ChatGPT MCP) to call these operations directly as part of an MCP workflow.

+Example:
+- Wrap functions from `src/` as FastMCP tools.
+- Register the MCP server.
+- Call GitHub operations (e.g., create a branch, open a pull request) directly from an AI-enabled client.

+The project structure follows a clean modular design:

+model-context-protocol/
+├── main.py # Entry point to test or demonstrate GitHub operations ├── .env # Stores GitHub token and other environment variables └── src/
+  ├── init.py # Marks src as a package
+  ├── Authentication.py # Handles GitHub authentication (g, token, auth)
+  ├── Repository.py # Functions for file operations in repositories
+  ├── pullrequest.py # Functions to create/manage pull requests
+  ├── branch.py # Branch creation, protection, and listing
+  ├── commit.py # Commit-related utilities
+  ├── issue.py # Issue creation and commenting
+  ├── milestone.py # Milestone retrieval and management
+  ├── init.py
+|_pdf #Using Copilot and Claude Desktop, this PDF discusses using the GitHub MCP server in Visual Studio Code.

+- **`main.py`** contains **sample function calls** to demonstrate usage (e.g., creating files, listing branches).
+- **Each module in `src/`** provides additional operations not shown in the sample, making the system **extensible**.
+- The project can be **integrated with MCP clients** or **used standalone** for GitHub automation.

+---

 ## Overview

 Model Context Protocol (MCP) is an open standard designed to securely connect AI-enabled applications to real-world data, tools, and workflows.
 MCP enables AI systems to access the context they need—such as files, knowledge bases, and project management tools—without requiring manual data entry or custom integrations.